jsh/learn-generating-functions/_posts/2024-08-03-odd-squares.md

 $$ = (1/2)(n(n-1) + 6n(n+1) + (n+1)(n+2)) = (1/2)(n^2 - n + 6n^2 + 6n + n^2 + 3n + 2) = (1/2)(4n^2 + 4n + 2)$$

 $$ = 2n^2 + 2n + 1 = (2n+1)^2$$

-### Success!

-I just derived, without help, the OGF for the series $<1, 9, 25, 49, ...>$ -- the odd squares --
-and then turned right around and showed that the coefficients of that OGF, when expanded, are $a_n = (2n+1)^2$, the odd squares.

-I get how to do a lot of basic operations.